Top Dog Choice

 • Intense destructive behavior that does not respond to increased exercise.

-For these cases the American College of Veterinary Behaviorists (ACVB) maintains a directory of board-certified specialists.
-The International Association of Animal Behavior Consultants (IAABC) is a complementary resource for certified behavior consultants.
+For these cases, the American College of Veterinary Behaviorists (ACVB) maintains a directory of board-certified veterinary behaviorists.
+The International Association of Animal Behavior Consultants (IAABC) and the Certification Council for Professional Dog Trainers (CCPDT) are complementary resources for certified behavior consultants.

 What to check

-3. If you are keeping rules stable even though obedience is not at 100%.
+• Whether you are keeping the rules stable even when obedience is not at 100%.

 Sources